Iraq gets back looted ancient artifacts from US, others - NewsBreak

 Nadhim said the recovery was “the largest in the history of Iraq" and the product of months of effort between the government and Iraq's Embassy in Washington.

 “There’s still a lot of work ahead in this matter.
-There are still thousands of Iraqi artefacts smuggled outside the country," he said.
-“The United Nations resolutions are supporting us in the international community and the laws of other countries in which these artefacts are smuggled to are on our side."
+There are still thousands of Iraqi artifacts smuggled outside the country," he said.
+“The United Nations resolutions are supporting us in the international community and the laws of other countries in which these artifacts are smuggled to are on our side."

-"The smugglers are being trapped day after day by these laws and forced to hand over these artefacts,” he added.
+"The smugglers are being trapped day after day by these laws and forced to hand over these artifacts,” he added.

 Iraq’s antiquities have been looted throughout decades of war and instability since the 2003 U.S.-led invasion that toppled Saddam Hussein.
 Iraq's government has been slowly recovering the plundered antiquities since.
 However, archaeological sites across the country continue to be neglected owing to lack of funds.